CrowdStrike/glide-core/.changeset/thick-zoos-hug.md

 '@crowdstrike/glide-core': patch
 ---

-Resolved an issue with adding Checkboxes to Checkbox Group after the initial render.
+Checkboxes added to a Checkbox Group after the initial render now follow the design guidelines.